Achievable logoAchievable logo

 Physical properties

-• The C=O bond is polar, facilitating dipole-dipole interactions that raise boiling points compared to nonpolar alkanes.
+• The C=O bond is polar, so these molecules experience dipole-dipole interactions.
+This typically raises boiling points compared with nonpolar alkanes of similar size.

-• Amides can hydrogen-bond via their N–H group, leading to even higher boiling points.
-This hydrogen bonding is crucial in protein secondary structures.
+• Amides can hydrogen-bond through their N-H group, which usually gives them even higher boiling points.
+This same hydrogen bonding is important in protein secondary structure.

-• Esters, anhydrides, and acid chlorides generally lack hydrogen-bond donation but still benefit from dipole interactions.
+• Esters, anhydrides, and acid chlorides generally don’t donate hydrogen bonds, but they still show dipole-dipole interactions.

 • IR spectra show characteristic C=O absorptions: